xtuc/babel/packages/babel-plugin-transform-runtime/README.md

 The `runtime` transformer plugin does three things:

-* Automatically requires `babel-runtime/regenerator` when you use generators/async functions.
+* Automatically requires `@babel/runtime/regenerator` when you use generators/async functions.
-* Automatically requires `babel-runtime/core-js` and maps ES6 static methods and built-ins.
+* Automatically requires `@babel/runtime/core-js` and maps ES6 static methods and built-ins.
-* Removes the inline babel helpers and uses the module `babel-runtime/helpers` instead.
+* Removes the inline babel helpers and uses the module `@babel/runtime/helpers` instead.

 What does this actually mean though?
 Basically, you can use built-ins such as `Promise`, `Set`, `Symbol` etc as well use all the Babel features that require a polyfill seamlessly, without global pollution, making it extremely suitable for libraries.

-Make sure you include `babel-runtime` as a dependency.
+Make sure you include `@babel/runtime` as a dependency.

 ### Regenerator aliasing